sync667/KingdomsX/README.md

 <img src="https://i.imgur.com/Mz7cbAV.png" alt="The official banner of KingdomsX plugin">

 Battles for might, land and glory.
+Auto build.

 KingdomsX is plugin similar to Factions which provides more advanced core features and introduces new mechanics such as turrets, structures and invasions to make the game more fun.